Click on the words below to go to that specific

 Electrical Overview Manual.

 Electrical Safety Orders, Directives, and Information Bulletins

 Safety Orders are an instrument that is issued to prevent or reduce the risk of personal injury or damage to property.

-Compliance is mandatory and enforceable by the Safety Authority.
+Compliance is mandatory and enforceable by Technical Safety BC.

 Directives are instruments that clarify or provide new interpretation of a regulation or code.

 Those involved in installing, operating or maintaining electrical products

 must comply with the interpretations provided in the directives.
 See the

 of Manufactured Home Directive issued May 9, 2017.
 In this Directive,

 all sections appear to apply to New and Used Manufactured Homes.
 Also forms FRM-1143